beeankha/SimplePythonStuff/Games/README.md

 Test your OOP vocab/know-how.

 **Simple D20 (Continuous)**
-A script that rolls a D20 and gives a message when result is a 1 or 20 (didn't use a tutorial!).
+A script that rolls a D20 and gives a message when result is a 1 or 20.